Emergency Medical Technician

 Certificate of Competence – Emergency Medical Technician (15.6 credits)

-The purpose of the Emergency Medical Technician Certificate of Competence program is to prepare students to provide basic life support to patients in the pre-hospital emergency care setting.
+The purpose of the Emergency Medical Technician Certificate of Competence program is to prepare students to provide basic life support (BLS) and limited advance life support – assist (ALS-assist) assessment and care to patients in the prehospital environment, including ambulance transport.

 Program Information

-- Employers: Positions for EMTs are readily available in Hawai‘i.
+Employers: Positions for EMTs are readily available in Hawai‘i.
+Potential employers include but are not limited to:

 “I was able to assist various levels of emergency medical personnel and immediately apply what I learned in class with their guidance in real life situations.
 The opportunity to quickly be involved in emergent situations vividly reinforced what I studied in books.”